 Company Detail

 We have a fantastic opportunity for an Early Years Educator to join ou...
 Read More

-We have a fantastic opportunity for an Early Years Educator to join our team at New Woods Childcare in Nottingham.
-Rated Good by Ofsted and 9.3 on Day Nurseries.
+We have a fantastic opportunity for an Early Years Educator to join our team at Bulwell Childcare in Nottingham.
+Rated Good by Ofsted and 8.9 on Day Nurseries.
+This role is offered over a 4 day working week.
 We are looking for a skilled early years educator who will offer our children high quality inclusive early years education and care.
 We take great pride in being a friendly, inclusive setting that put children and their families at the heart of our practice and provide excellent promotion and progression opportunities for our staff team.
 What we offer: We are proud to be part of the Early Years Alliance family of early years settings.
 Founded over 60 years ago, the Alliance is an educational charity dedicated to supporting the delivery of quality early years education and care to children and families.
 The Alliance prides itself on being a supportive workplace and offers significant benefits for our team members including: 100% discount on childcare and early education places (applicable to staff working in our early years settings) Extensive training and career progression planning, including access to our Learning Management System (LMS) The Alliance has invested in FAMLY reducing paperwork and giving you more time to focus on the children.
 A generous workplace pension scheme 25 days annual leave plus 8 bank holidays, with additional annual leave for long service.
 Birthday leave so you can have a day off for your birthday dedicated to you and your well being Enhanced sickness pay and paid bereavement leave A Recruitment Referral Payment Scheme, giving you an introductory payment of up to £300 if someone you have referred to the Alliance takes up a role in the charity.
 Access to our Employee Assistant Programme (EAP), which includes 24/7 helpline access, dedicated managers helpline, confidential counselling sessions delivered by accredited specialists, legal, debt and life management advice, discounts, and wellbeing content plus resources.
 Savings of up to 25% on O2 Refresh Airtime Plan on any new phone or tablets A dedicated mental health First aider to support your mental well being Job purpose: As Early Years Educator, you will: provide creative and engaging learning opportunities for children. be a proactive member of the team, providing a safe, stimulating, and inclusive environment support the nursery management team to deliver high-quality care and education in line with the setting's policies and procedures.
-Requirements: Successful applicants for the Early Years Educator position will need: a minimum Level 2 or above Early Years Education and Childcare Qualification or equivalent. proven post-qualification experience of working with children.
+Requirements: Successful applicants for the Early Years Educator position will need: a minimum Level 3 or above Early Years Education and Childcare Qualification or equivalent. proven post-qualification experience of working with children.
 Also, you will be required to undertake an enhanced DBS check, if your current certificate is not subscribed to the update service.
 For the full of duties and the requirements, please download the job description which accompanies this advert.
-Hours per week: 25 Weeks per year: 52 Read Less
+Hours per week: 30 Weeks per year: 39 Read Less

-• Early Years Manager
+• Early Years and Family Educator

 • Early Years Assistant Manager

-- Cornwall
+- Nottingham

-Is early years your passion?
-We are looking for a skilled and creative...
+Web Link to Setting: Is early years your passion?
+We are looki...
 Read More

-Is early years your passion?
+Web Link to Setting: Is early years your passion?
 We are looking for a skilled and creative Early Years Assistant Manager who can support the Early Years Manager to inspire and lead the team to deliver outstanding early years education and care.
-Early Birds Nursery based in Bude, Cornwall is a popular setting at the heart of the community.
-Early Birds is rated Good by Ofsted and 9.9 on Day Nurseries.
+Langar Nursery based in Langar is a popular setting at the heart of the community.
+It is an x place nursery with x children on roll.
+Our Langar Nursery is rated Good by Ofsted and ; on Day Nurseries.
 If you already have management experience or are looking to take the next step in your career the Early Years Alliance offers extensive training and professional development opportunities.
 What we offer: We are proud to be part of the Early Years Alliance family of early years settings.
 Founded over 60 years ago, the Alliance is an educational charity dedicated to supporting the delivery of quality early years education and care to children and families.
-The Alliance prides itself on being a supportive workplace and offers significant benefits for our team members including: 100% discount on childcare and early education places (applicable to staff working in our early years settings) Extensive training and career progression planning, including access to our Learning Management System (LMS) The Alliance has invested in FAMLY reducing paperwork and giving you more time to focus on the children.
-A generous workplace pension scheme 25 days annual leave plus 8 bank holidays, with additional annual leave for long service.
+The Alliance prides itself on being a supportive workplace and offers significant benefits for our team members including: Extensive training and career progression planning, including access to our Learning Management System (LMS) The Alliance has invested in FAMLY reducing paperwork and giving you more time to focus on the children.
+100% discount on childcare places A generous workplace pension scheme 25 days annual leave plus 8 bank holidays, with additional annual leave for long service.
 Birthday leave so you can have a day off for your birthday dedicated to you and your well being Enhanced sickness pay and paid bereavement leave A Recruitment Referral Payment Scheme, giving you an introductory payment of up to £300 if someone you have referred to the Alliance takes up a role in the charity.
-Access to our Employee Assistant Programme (EAP), which includes 24/7 helpline access, dedicated managers helpline, confidential counselling sessions delivered by accredited specialists, legal, debt and life management advice, discounts, and wellbeing content plus resources.
-Savings of up to 25% on O2 Refresh Airtime Plan on any new phone or tablets A dedicated mental health First aider to support your mental well being Job purpose: As the Early Years Assistant Manager, you will: work as part of our nursery management team to inspire and lead the team to deliver high quality inclusive early years education and care in line with policies and procedure be a role model for the wider staff team, modelling sensitive and responsive interaction and extending children's learning ensure quality and safety standards are maintained at all times.
-Requirements: Minimum Level 3 Early Years Education and Childcare qualification or equivalent Post-qualification experience in working in early education and childcare or similar environment Strong written communication skills, including the ability to produce clear, concise, and accurate reports and correspondence, e.g., for supervisions, business plans, child protection/safeguarding reporting and for recruitment purposes etc. using Microsoft Word and other computer packages The ability to inspire people to deliver results, high standards, and set clear objectives for self and the team.
+Vitality membership wellness and fitness app – including lots of great health benefits, rewards, telephone, and face to face counselling Savings of up to 25% on O2 Refresh Airtime Plan on any new phone or tablets A dedicated mental health First aider to support your mental well being Job purpose: As the Early Years Assistant Manager, you will: work as part of our nursery management team to inspire and lead the team to deliver high quality inclusive early years education and care in line with policies and procedure be a role model for the wider staff team, modelling sensitive and responsive interaction and extending children’s learning ensure quality and safety standards are maintained at all times.
+Requirements: Minimum Level 3 Early Years Education and Childcare qualification or equivalent Post-qualification experience in working in early education and childcare or similar environment Strong written communication skills, including the ability to produce clear, concise, and accurate reports and correspondence, , for supervisions, business plans, child protection/safeguarding reporting and for recruitment purposes etc. using Microsoft Word and other computer packages The ability to inspire people to deliver results, high standards, and set clear objectives for self and the team.
 Also, you will be required to undertake an enhanced DBS check if your current certificate is not subscribed to the update service.
-For the full duties and the requirements, please download the job description which accompanies this advert.
-Hours per week: 40 Weeks per year: 39 Interview date: Monday 12th January 2026 Read Less
+For the full of duties and the requirements, please download the job description which accompanies this advert.
+Hours per week: 40 Weeks per year: 52 Virtual interview date: TBC Please note our virtual interviews take place via Microsoft Teams, so you may need to download this prior to your interview.
+Read Less

-• Early Years Assistant
+• Sessional Assessor - Early Years and Childcare

-- Cornwall
+- Rutland

+Company Detail